 During this meeting, participants will hear about emerging business models for Zero-Emission trucks, including trucking-as-a-service, leasing, and sponsorship models; as well as the potential development of secondary markets for used trucks.
 Participants will discuss how different business models and secondary market development should fit into a roadmap for transitioning to zero-emission drayage in the Puget Sound region.
 Members will then hear quick updates on key policy development and the upcoming legislative session.

-Meeting dates and materials will be posted for future meetings as available.
+Meeting dates and materials will be posted for future meetings as they become available.

 There is a huge gap between the vision of zero emissions by 2050 and the status quo.
 Success will require a carefully crafted, long-term strategy rooted in the best available data, multistakeholder collaboration, and lessons from efforts around the country.
 A regional roadmap will put forward recommendations for making a just and equitable transition to zero emission drayage by improving zero-emission truck availability and affordability, developing charging and fueling infrastructure, and ensuring sufficient funding and financing.